Accounts payable appear on which of the following financial state... | Study Prep in Pearson+

 1

-Understand the concept of accounts payable: Accounts payable represent the amounts a company owes to suppliers for goods or services received but not yet paid for.
-It is a liability and part of the company's obligations.
+Understand the concept of accounts payable: Accounts payable represents the amount a company owes to its suppliers for goods or services purchased on credit.
+It is a liability because it reflects an obligation to pay in the future.

-Identify the purpose of the Balance Sheet: The Balance Sheet is a financial statement that provides a snapshot of a company's financial position at a specific point in time.
+Identify the financial statement that reports liabilities: The Balance Sheet is the financial statement that provides a snapshot of a company's financial position at a specific point in time.
 It includes assets, liabilities, and equity.

-Recognize where accounts payable fit: Since accounts payable are liabilities, they are reported under the 'Liabilities' section of the Balance Sheet.
-This section shows what the company owes to external parties.
+Recognize where accounts payable is categorized: Accounts payable is classified as a current liability on the Balance Sheet because it is typically due within one year.

-Eliminate other financial statements: The Statement of Retained Earnings focuses on changes in retained earnings, the Income Statement reports revenues and expenses, and the Statement of Cash Flows tracks cash inflows and outflows.
-None of these statements include accounts payable as a primary component.
+Eliminate other financial statements: The Statement of Cash Flows tracks cash inflows and outflows, the Income Statement reports revenues and expenses, and the Statement of Retained Earnings shows changes in retained earnings.
+None of these directly list accounts payable as a line item.

-Conclude that accounts payable appear on the Balance Sheet, as it is the financial statement designed to report liabilities like accounts payable.
+Conclude that accounts payable appears on the Balance Sheet under the liabilities section, as it represents amounts owed by the company to creditors.

 Watch next